tarunkomati/dev-trails/README.md

 1. detects the rain trigger
 2. verifies that Rahul’s area is affected
 3. checks that Rahul is usually active during that time
-4. runs fraud and duplicate checks
+4. runs anti-spoofing and fraud checks
 5. estimates lost income

 ### Loss estimate:
 `₹95 × 2 = ₹190`

-The platform then simulates a payout and updates Rahul’s dashboard automatically.
+If Rahul’s claim passes verification, the platform simulates a payout and updates his dashboard automatically.

 This makes the product easy to understand, easy to demo, and easy to trust.